 Engineered from first principles

-We've built Unifize from the ground up to solve some of the problems that we ourselves faced while running manufacturing and supply chain companies around the world.
+We've built Unifize from the ground up to solve some of the problems that we ourselves faced while teams at companies that sold customized and technical products.

 Why we're here

-Prior to starting Unifize, our co-founding team spent several decades running various manufacturing, engineering and supply chain businesses around the world, including in the US, China, South Korea, and India.
+Prior to starting Unifize, our co-founding team spent several decades running various companies that designed, made and sold technical and customized products in the US, China, South Korea, and India.

-Based on this experience, we believe that software technologists have failed the world of manufacturing and engineering, and that the absence of usable software tools is the result of poor insights rather than any lack of ability or need for such companies to adopt good solutions.
+Based on this experience, we believe that software technologists have failed to address the needs of organizations that manage complex repeatable processes, and that the absence of usable software tools is the result of poor insights rather than any lack of ability or need for such companies to adopt good solutions.

-Our mission at Unifize is therefore to help bring manufacturing, engineering and supply chain out of the software dark ages by building a communication platform that first enables users to do their work more easily before it is used as a management or reporting tool.
+Our mission at Unifize is therefore to help bring process-driven organizations out of the software dark ages by building a communication platform that first enables users to do their work more easily before it is used as a management or reporting tool.

 We refer to this as enable, then manage.